 Bob Meyer has led quite an interesting life, starting with his career in baseball as a left-handed pitcher.
 Last year he was kind enough to answer some of my questions about his time with the Milwaukee Brewers.
-His input was extremely important as I started doing research for my book, so I decided to create a full-length profile for him right here on the blog.
+His input was extremely important as I started doing research for my book, so I decided to create a full-length profile for him to post here.

 Meyer was born in Toledo, Ohio, on August 4, 1939.
 He remained in Toledo through childhood and stuck around to attend college at the University of Toledo.
 Meyer caught the attention of the New York Yankees and was signed as an amateur free agent in 1960.
 At just 20 years of age, his journey began at Class C Modesto, but he moved up to A level ball in Binghamton by the end of the year.